Tincture (heraldry): Other tinctures

 The heraldic scholar A. C. Fox-Davies proposed that, in some circumstances, white should be considered a heraldic colour, distinct from argent.
 In a number of instances, a label or collar blazoned as "white" rather than "argent" appears on a supporter blazoned argent or or.
 The use of "white" in place of "argent" would be consistent with the Victorian practice of heraldic blazon that discouraged repeating the name of a tincture in describing a coat of arms, but if it were merely intended as a synonym of "argent", this placement would clearly violate the rule against placing metal on metal or colour on colour (see below).
 This difficulty is avoided if "white" is considered a colour in this particular instance, rather than a synonym of "argent".
 This interpretation has neither been accepted nor refuted by any heraldic authority, but a counter-argument is that the labels are not intended to represent a heraldic tincture, but are in fact white labels proper.

 Other exceptional colours have occasionally appeared during the twentieth and twenty-first centuries:

 The arms of the Jewish Autonomous Region in Russia have a field of aquamarine.

 The Canadian Heraldic Authority granted arms containing rose as a colour in 1997.
 In 2002, the Authority granted arms including copper, treated as a metal, to the municipality of Whitehorse, Yukon.

-Ochre, both red and yellow, appears in South African heraldry; the national coat of arms, adopted in 2000, includes red ochre, while (yellow) ochre appears in the arms of the University of Transkei.
+Ochre, both red and yellow, appears in South African heraldry; the national coat of arms, adopted in 2000, includes red ochre, while (possibly yellow but more likely red) ochre appears in the arms of the University of Transkei.

 In the United States, heraldry is not governed by any official authority; but the United States Army, which makes extensive use of heraldry, does have its own authority, the United States Army Institute of Heraldry.
 The armorial designs of the Institute of Heraldry include a number of novel tinctures, including buff (employed variously as either a metal or a colour), and horizon blue.
 Silver gray has appeared in the heraldry of both the Army and the Air Force.
 Bronze appears as a colour in the arms of the Special Troops Battalion of the 2nd Brigade, 1st Cavalry Division.
 There seems to be some confusion about the colour crimson, as in some cases it is treated as a separate tincture, while in others it is used to specify the shade of gules to be employed by the artist.
 Similar issue exists about a blue-green colour referred to as teal or turquoise which is either treated separate or as a specific shade of azure or céleste.
 Differing from most heraldic practice, the Institute of Heraldry often specifies the exact shades to be used in depicting various arms.

 Buff is also used by the Canadian Heraldic Authority, who treat it as a colour.